-Pikes Peak Christian School has experienced much growth because our families recommend the school to their friends and neighbors.
-Each family who refers another student to PPCS will be granted a \$500 tuition discount per new student registered that remains in school through October.
-The referring family should submit this information to the school office.
-Referral discounts are credited to an account only and are not subject to be included in any form of refunds.
+Each family who refers another student to PPCS will be granted a tuition discount per new student registered that remains in school for a minimum of two months. \$500 per full-time K-12 referred student and/or \$250 per preschool or part-time K-12 referred student.
+The referring family or referred family should submit this information to the school office.
+Referral discounts are credited after the two-month requirement to the referring family account only (non-transferrable) and are not subject to be included in any form of refund at any time.